Link to Understanding Out-of-State Relocation in Minnesota Understanding Out-of-State Relocation in Minnesota

 The timeline varies, but contested relocation cases can take several months or longer if they proceed to trial.

+Link to What happens if the custodial parent moves without permission?
 What happens if the custodial parent moves without permission?

 Unauthorized relocation can result in legal consequences, including loss of custody or contempt of court charges.